The Impact of OWI/DUI on Concealed Pistol License (CPL) in Michigan

 Protecting Your Rights

-An OWI charge can feel overwhelming, but understanding the potential impacts on your CPL and following the legal process can help mitigate long-term consequences.
+An OWI charge can feel overwhelming, but understanding how it affects your CPL and following the proper legal steps can significantly reduce long-term consequences related to your Michigan concealed pistol license application process.

 Why Legal Representation Matters